minorole/booksite/instruction/free-marketplace-prd.md

      - Confidence score
      - Reason for duplicate flag
      - Side-by-side comparison
+     example: user upload a image, we get the title from the book, then do a search of the database for similar titled book, if there are title thats similar, doesn't have to be exact, grab the image url from the existing book, send it to LLM for comparison, if similarly score is over 0.5, show it to admin for confirmation. when LLM did not find the duplicates, extract the info as normal and show to admin, if admin corrects the title, use the new title that was given by admin and repeat the image comparison process. this might be a long process, so make sure LLM keep updating the user with each step.
+     - if during serach LLM found that text matches but images differ then is not a duplicate, we will have multiple versions of the same book

 - **Admin Options for Duplicates**:
   1. Create new listing anyway